Nesquik: Advertising campaigns

 Nesquik has had hundreds of various advertising campaigns over its long history.
-It has had ads from print ads to ads at the Tour de France, and Olympics in recent years.
-It has been advertised with close to one dozen mascots.
+It has had print ads and ads at the Tour de France, and Olympics in recent years.
+It has been advertised with various mascots.

 Jimmy Nelson, Danny O'Day, and Farfel

 In 1955, Nestlé hired ventriloquist Jimmy Nelson to do its advertising on children's television programming.
 Nelson's dummy Danny O'Day would say that Quik "makes milk taste...like a mill-ion" (dollars).
 Danny and a dog named Farfel would finish the commercials by singing Nestlé's brand-new signature jingle: